Get serious about CO2

 What can the council do?

+The council could influence 80 per cent of Camden’s emissions – as it has a big say over energy, housing and transport.
+Action to cut carbon emissions could have huge benefits for people living and working in the borough.
 If the Council were to implement energy saving measures, for example, it could help Camden residents cut bills, cut carbon, and could create up to 422 green jobs in the borough, to give it an economic boost.

 Campaign supporters

-We’ve received support for the campaign from a number of local community groups, from Transition groups from Bloomsbury to Hampstead, and local businesses and organisations including Alara Wholefoods, Camden Arts Centre, Camden Coffee House, Camden Cycles, Camden Garden Centre, InSpiral Lounge, the NUS, Planet Organic, Triyoga, UCH, and Unison.
+We received support for the campaign from a number of local community groups, from Transition groups from Bloomsbury to Hampstead, and local businesses and organisations including Alara Wholefoods, Camden Arts Centre, Camden Coffee House, Camden Cycles, Camden Garden Centre, InSpiral Lounge, the NUS, Planet Organic, Triyoga, UCH, and Unison.
 On a national level the campaign is also supported by Environmental Protection UK and the Chartered Institute of Environmental Health.

 MP Frank Dobson asks Camden Council to Get Serious about CO2